erharrison/MXChip-Workshop/README.md

 ### Azure account

 To use Azure IoT Hub you will need an Azure subscription.
 If you don't have a subscription you can sign up for free at [azure.microsoft.com/free/](https://azure.microsoft.com/free/?WT.mc_id=mxchipworkshop-github-jabenn).
+You will need a credit card for verification purposes only, you will not be billed unless you decide to upgrade your account to a paid offering.

+If you are a student aged 18 and up, or teacher and have an email address from an academic institution, you can sign up for the free Azure for Students offer at [azure.microsoft.com/free/students](https://azure.microsoft.com/free/students/?WT.mc_id=mxchipworkshop-github-jabenn).
+This gives you the same services and credit as the free account, but you don't need a credit card.

 At the time of writing the free account will give you US$200 of free credit to spend on what you like, 12 months of free services, plus a load of services that have tiers that are always free.